tomasfbouvier/Meteorological_Data_quality_assesment/README.md

 above, it seems that the we will explore mainly the first.
 ]{style="color: blue"}

-A Bayeysian framework for merging multiple test evidences
+A Bayesian framework for merging multiple test evidences
 ====================